 For example, you’ll need to use the Cyberbullying and the Law lesson loosely since it gets pretty specific with Canadian laws.
-While the content is relevant, you’ll need to spend time fine tuning the details.
+While the content is relevant, you’ll need to spend time fine-tuning the details.

 4. Is Your Child a Victim? from Mom Loves Best

 Because the content on MLB's website is intended for parents rather than teachers, there aren't any clear-cut lesson plans or activities offered.
 As a result, it's not ideal for taking and presenting directly to a classroom.

 On their cyberbullying prevention page, MLB dives deep into the concepts and culture behind cyberbullying to a startling degree.
 The page contains bullying statistics and various strategies to prevent bullying at school, including:

 With all of this information at your fingertips, it's never been easier to create your own lesson plans on cyberbullying with up-to-date, credible information.

 These lesson plans are divided into three downloadable documents aimed at elementary school, middle school, and high school, respectively: